Health Studies

 The topics presented in this course will represent a range of contemporary issues in health research.
 Topics will vary by instructor and term.

-Prerequisite: Completion of 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health Studies
+Prerequisite: Completion of 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health and Society

 Breadth Requirements: Social and Behavioural Sciences

-HLTD13H3 - Special Topics in Health: Global Health and Human Biology
+HLTD13H3 - Advanced Topics in Global Health and Human Biology

 An examination of a current topic relevant to global health, especially diseases or conditions that predominately affect populations in low-income countries.
 The specific topics will vary from year to year, and may include: HIV/AIDS; insect-borne diseases; the biology of poverty and precarity.
 The course will provide students with relevant information about social context and health policy, but will focus on the processes of disease transmission and its biological impact on human health.

-Prerequisite: Completion of HLTC26H3 and an additional 1.0 credits at the C-level in HLT courses from the program requirements from the Major/Major Co-op program in Health Studies - Population Health
+Prerequisite: HLTC26H3 and an additional 1.0 credits at the C-level from the program requirements from the Major/Major Co-op programs in Health Studies- Population Health

 Breadth Requirements: Natural Sciences